EdApp by SafetyCulture

 While connectivists generally believe that expanding knowledge is ultimately more important than taking into account prior knowledge, connectivism allows learners to situate new knowledge within existing schemas of understanding.
 Similar to humanism, connectivism empowers students to make their own learning decisions.
 Students are aided in this learning process by technology, which assists in threading together different strands of knowledge.

-Discover the SC Training (formerly EdApp) LMS & Authoring Tool built upon several modern learning theories
+Discover the SC Training (formerly EdApp) LMS & Authoring Tool built upon several modern learning theories.
+Join today!

 Learning Theorists — A Chronology